bitrix24/b24restdocs/api-reference/catalog/data-types.md

 || **vatId**
 [`catalog_vat.id`](#catalog_vat) | Identifier of VAT.

-To obtain existing VAT identifiers, you need to use [catalog.vat.list](./vat/catalog-vat-list.md)
+To obtain existing identifiers of VAT, you need to use [catalog.vat.list](./vat/catalog-vat-list.md)
 ||
 |#